 PDF customization approaches

 Various methods may be used to customize the PDF output that DITA Open Toolkit produces.
 Each of these approaches have advantages and shortcomings that should be considered when preparing a customization project.
-Some of these methods are considered “anti-patterns” with disadvantages that outweigh their apparent appeal.
-In most cases, you should create a custom PDF plug-in.

 Why not edit default files?

 When first experimenting with PDF customization, novice users are often tempted to simply edit the default org.dita.pdf2 files in place to see what happens.

 As practical as this approach may seem, the DITA-OT project does not recommend changing any of the files in the default plug-ins.

 While this method yields quick results and can help users to determine which files and templates control various aspects of PDF output, it quickly leads to problems, as any errors may prevent the toolkit from generating PDF output.

 The original Idiom plug-in used its own extension mechanism to provide overrides to the PDF transformation.
 With this approach, a dedicated folder within the plug-in is used to store customized files.

 Files in the org.dita.pdf2/Customization folder can override their default counterparts, allowing users to adjust certain aspects of PDF output without changing any of the plug-in’s default files, or specifying additional parameters when generating output.

 Although recent versions of DITA-OT still support this mechanism to ensure backwards compatibility, this practice is deprecated in favor of custom PDF plug-ins.

 Specifying an external customization directory